[last updated February 2019]

 An excellent (and free) series of exercises to walk you through the fundamentals of working with data from the School of Data.

 And a blog post I wrote on how to present numbers with the appropriate amount of detail.
 Rounding, significant figures, decimal places, that sort of thing.

 Another illustrated blog post of mine on whether there’s something more interesting you could use your numbers to show (levels of interpretation of data).

 An analysis of the simple but very effective Economist chart style by JP Koning.

-And if you’re writing numbers look at the ONS’s style guide.
+And if you’re writing with numbers look at the ONS’s style guide.